-EY was commissioned by the American Hospital Association to analyze the federal revenue forgone due to the tax-exemption of non-profit hospitals as well as the community benefits they provide.
-This study presents estimates for 2016, the most recent year for which community benefit information is available for non-profit hospitals based on Medicare hospital cost reports for approximately 3,000 non-profit general hospitals.
-The analysis does not account for other non-profit specialty hospitals, such as psychiatric or long-term acute care.1
+EY was commissioned by the American Hospital Association to analyze the federal revenue forgone due to the tax-exemption of non-profit hospitals as well as the community benefits they provide1.
+This study presents estimates for 2019, the most recent year for which community benefit information is available for non-profit hospitals based on Medicare hospital cost reports for approximately 2,500 non-profit general hospitals.
+The analysis does not account for other non-profit specialty hospitals, such as psychiatric or long-term acute care.2

-In 2016, the estimated tax revenue forgone due to the tax-exempt status of non-profit hospitals is \$9.0 billion.
-In comparison, the benefit tax-exempt hospitals provided to their communities, as reported on the Form 990 Schedule H, is estimated to be \$95.0 billion, almost 11 times greater than the value of tax revenue forgone.
+In 2019, the estimated tax revenue forgone due to the tax-exempt status of non-profit hospitals is \$12.4 billion.
+In comparison, the benefit tax-exempt hospitals provided to their communities, as reported on the Form 990 Schedule H, is estimated to be \$110.9 billion, almost 9 times greater than the value of tax revenue forgone.

-Federal revenue forgone from tax-exempt non-profit hospitals in 2016
+Federal revenue forgone from tax-exempt non-profit hospitals in 2019

-Three tax provisions provide a federal exemption for non-profit hospitals:
+Three tax provisions that provide a federal exemption for non-profit hospitals are analyzed here: